Diss' Remembrance Parade & Service

 Diss falls silent to mark Remembrance

-Diss Town Council would like to thank everyone involved particularly the Diss branch of the Royal British Legion, St Mary’s Church, both the Army and Air Cadets, the Salvation Army band and volunteers from both Rotary Clubs for making this Remembrance Sunday a special one.
+Diss Town Council would like to thank everyone involved particularly the Diss branch of the Royal British Legion, St Mary’s Church, both the Army and Air Cadets, the Salvation Army band and the Diss & District Rotary Club volunteers for making this Remembrance Sunday a special one.